• Recipes

 Coating

-• 2 cup neutral-flavored oil (vegetable, rice bran, canola, etc) for deep-flying
+• 2 cup neutral-flavored oil (vegetable, rice bran, canola, etc) for deep-frying

 Serving